pherrymason/PHP-po-parser/readme.md

 - `ccomment`: String Array.
 Source code comments linked to the message.
 - `obsolete`: Bool (1/0).
 Marks the entry as obsolete.
 - `fuzzy`: Bool (1/0).
 Marks the entry as a fuzzy translation.
+- `flags`: Array.
+List of entry flags
+- `previous`: Array.
+Contains previous unstranslated strings in a sub array with `msgid` and `msgstr`.

 ### Throws
 This method throws `Exception` if file cannot be opened and parse error or a logic error occurs.